 It was a grey day in London when we decided to book a flight to Puglia.
-A very last minute plan, which turned in one of the most incredible adventures so far.
-We planned 1 week in Puglia in such a short time, just a couple of days to understand where to go in Puglia and what to visit.
+A very last-minute plan, which turned into one of the most incredible adventures so far.
+We planned one week in Puglia in such a short time, just a couple of days, to understand where to go in Puglia and what to visit.
 A tour started from Brindisi and ended in Bari after days across dirt roads and incredible landscapes.

-If you are thinking that one week in Puglia is not enough, you might be wrong.
+If you think that one week in Puglia is not enough, you might be wrong.
 In this post, we will share with you how to spend a week in Puglia and be able to see the most beautiful cities.

-Pack your bags, book your flight, take your camera, your sunglasses and enjoy the beautiful southern region called Puglia.
+Pack your bags, book your flight, take your camera and sunglasses, and enjoy Puglia’s beautiful southern region.

 Is one week in Puglia enough?

 Yes!
-Depending on what kind of itinerary you are looking for, you can manage your Puglia 7 days itinerary very easily.
+Depending on what kind of itinerary you are looking for, you can easily manage your Puglia 7 days itinerary.

-We wanted to answer this question before going further in the details of the itinerary.
+We wanted to answer this question before going further into the details of the itinerary.
 Puglia is the “heel of the boot”, looking at the shape of Italy.
-The Region itself is long and one week might be not enough to explore all, but just a section of it.
-Depending on what you want to prioritize, the cultural and traditional sites of Puglia or the amazing and unique beaches of the Region.
+The Region itself is long, and one week might not be enough to explore all, but just a section of it.
+Depending on what you want to prioritise, the cultural and traditional sites of Puglia or the fantastic and unique beaches of the Region.

 You can arrive in Bari and take a transfer to Matera and then go to Gallipoli.
 Or, if you are looking to relax only during your trip, you can plan to visit all the beaches of Salento’s coast.
 This will be easy if you land in Brindisi, which sees many flights from Jet2 and Ryanair.

-You can easily organise 1 week in Puglia and explore more about this Southern part of Italy.
-As you can see there are many options to visit Puglia, which you can change depending on the weather condition and period of the year.
+You can easily organise one week in Puglia and explore more about this Southern part of Italy.
+As you can see, there are many options to visit Puglia, which you can change depending on the weather condition and period of the year.

-Every place in Puglia is gorgeous and there is no city more beautiful than another.
-Known for its famous Trulli and the production of olive oil, during your week in Puglia you will discover amazing places.
+Every place in Puglia is gorgeous, and no city is more beautiful than another.
+Known for its famous Trulli and the production of olive oil, during your week in Puglia, you will discover unique places.

 We will take you with us on an incredible trip, a journey through enchanting villages and breathtaking landscapes.

-This is our 1 week in Puglia itinerary and if you follow it step by step you won’t miss anything.
+This is our one week in Puglia itinerary and if you follow it step by step you won’t miss anything.

 - Day 1 | Brindisi